-• Level: This control will increase (brighten) or decrease (dim) the display gain in increments of 3 dB.
+- Level: This control will increase (brighten) or decrease (dim) the display gain in increments of 3 dB.
 Changes here will apply to the entire vertical scale.
-Changes to the display gain level are not saved with the DZX file and are for display purposes only.

-- Shallow/Deep: These control the display gain for the top or bottom 50% of the time range only.
+Changes to the display gain level are not saved with the DZX file and are for display purposes only. - Shallow/Deep: These control the display gain for the top or bottom 50% of the time range only.
 They are useful if you want to brighten/dim only the top or bottom half of your data. - Color Table: Use the carousel wheel or +/- buttons to select from 31 different color tables.
 The color distribution is shown in the color bar above the numerical selector.
-Positive amplitudes will be assigned the color on the right, negative on the left, and zero amplitude will be at the center. - Stretch: This control allows you to use a single color palette to accentuate different portions of the amplitude scale.
+Positive amplitudes will be assigned the color on the right, negative on the left, and zero amplitude will be at the center. - Stretch: This control allows you to use a single-color palette to accentuate different portions of the amplitude scale.
 Setting this to 1 will compress more colors near to zero amplitude which will accentuate weaker reflections.
-A setting of -1 will compress color values at the positive and negative extremes to accentuate high amplitude reflections. - Slide: Shifts the center of the color table associated with zero amplitude in either the positive or negative direction.
-This can help to accentuate either the positive or the negative amplitude values.
+A setting of -1 will compress color values at the positive and negative extremes and show more differentiation for higher amplitude reflections. - Slide: Shifts the center of the color table associated with zero amplitude in either the positive or negative direction.
+This can help to accentuate either the positive or the negative values.

 Calibrate SW(): The calibrate survey wheel icon will only be visible when you pause the data preview in collect mode or pause while actively collecting a data file.
 Once selected you will have the option to use the factory default survey wheel value, use the last calibration value, or recalibrate the survey wheel.
+There is no need to calibrate the survey wheel if you are collecting data in time or point mode.

 To recalibrate the survey wheel:

 - 1 Select Recalibrate SW.

 - 2 Set the desired calibration distance.

-- For Imperial units the distance options are 5, 10, 15, 30, or 100 feet.
+- 3 For Imperial units the distance options are 5, 10, 15, 30, or 100 feet.

-- For metric units they distance options are 1, 5, 10, 15, 20, or 30 meters.
+- 4 For metric units they distance options are 1, 5, 10, 15, 20, or 30 meters.

-- 3 Press Start Calibration.
+- 5 Press Start Calibration.

-- 4 Move the system the desired distance (it is helpful to mark out the distance on the ground, or to walk alongside a measuring tape).
+- 6 Move the system the desired distance (it is helpful to mark out the distance on the ground, or to walk alongside a measuring tape).

-- 5 Press Stop Calibration.
+- 7 Press Stop Calibration.

-- 6 Press Accept.
+- 8 Press Accept.

-It is recommended that you recalibrate your survey wheel every time the antenna is switched to a different cart, or if you are working on terrain that is drastically different from the last collection site's terrain.
 You can check the accuracy of your survey wheel calibration by collecting a data file and walking the length of your calibration distance, then looking at the distance readout in the top right of the collection screen.
 If the distance is the same as your calibration distance, you have successfully recalibrated.
 If the distance is drastically different than your calibration distance, it is recommended that you recalibrate the survey wheel again.